wolf-zchen/CarND_Vehicle_Detection/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+A `LinearSVC` was used with default classifier parameters as a classifier.
+The training process was included in the section titled "Extracting Features".
+I used HOG features, spatial intensity features and channel intensity histogram features all together.
+By tuning the parameters above, the length of feature vector changes.
+The longer the feature vector is the more features available for classifier to use, usually this means better accuracy.
+However, if too much features are available may also cause overfitting and the runtime of extracting features will also increasing significantly.
+As a result, I choose chosen the parameters I think give a balance between accuracy and runtime.

+I also performed normalization of the features and random shuffling of data before training classifier to improve the robustness and performance of the classifier.

-In the section titled "Extracting Features" I trained a linear SVM with the default classifier parameters and using HOG features, spatial intensity and channel intensity histogram features all together and was able to achieve a test accuracy of 98.11%.
+My classifier was able to achieve a test accuracy of 98.11%.

 ### Sliding Window Search